 This paper proposes the formulation of a database of validation examples.
 This initial contribution describes the problem of validation of the simulation of two real systems.
 These include a mechanical network and a thermal system with a transport delay.
 Data of the component values and measurements are reported here.
 The data from testing these systems will be made available at a later stage to enable other workers to compare other validation techniques with those presented here.

-|Research Areas:||School of Science and Technology > Computer and Communications Engineering|
+|Research Areas:||A. > School of Science and Technology > Computer and Communications Engineering|

-|Deposited On:||17 Feb 2010 15:25|
+|Date Deposited:||17 Feb 2010 15:25|

 Actions (login required)